quickwit-oss/quickwit/docs/reference/query-language.md

 For instance, by default, `{"k8s.component.name": "quickwit"}` will be matched by `k8s.component.name:quickwit`.

 It is possible to remove the ambiguity by setting `expand_dots` in the json field configuration.
-In that case, it will be necessary to escpae the `.` in the query to match this document.
+In that case, it will be necessary to escape the `.` in the query to match this document.

-For instance, the above document, will match the query `k8s\.component\.name:quickwit`.
+For instance, the above document will match the query `k8s\.component\.name:quickwit`.

 ### Boolean Operators